 That’s where a budget will help you to work out the real numbers.
 Despite the pain, it’s essential to get a real picture of your financial situation.

-» Related reading: How to Create a Simple Budget Plan
+» Related reading: How to Create a Simple Budget Plan & 5 simple budget tips

 You’ll also want to build a CHF cash buffer in your bank account of 3-6months expenses for unforeseen circumstances.
 It’s called an emergency fund.
 This is money to cover a real emergency – the roof on your house collapses, special medical treatment overseas or if you lose your job.

 Having a cash buffer means you don’t need to touch your investments and you can let them grow as your life unfolds.
 Hold some cash for when it’s needed.